yyriley/UniEvents/README.md

 * Registration
    * User can register as student
    * User can assign admins positions is they are club president/vice
-* Stream
+* Feed
     * User can see all events in chronological order
 * Profile
     * User can see the clubs they belong to
+    * User profile info is gated based on other user's permission
+    * User profile info is available to user themselves
 * Create
     * User can subscribe to events specific to club
     * User can create events associated with a school or student org
     * User can comment on posts
-    * User can send DMs
-    * User can upload an image associated with an event/club if admin?
+    * User can RSVP to different events
 * Details
     * User can see to events specific to club
     * User can view every event past/future